 It was full-custom project from scratch.
 I would like to focus on the main aspects of this project.

-What is the result of my measurement?
+What was the result of my measurement?

 - I’ve spent 40 extra hours.